 - To gather anonymous summary demographic information about our visitors such as gender, age range, and areas of interest for adults over the age of 18.
 We do this by using Google Demographic and Interests reports.
 When you visit a website that has partnered with the Google Display Network, Google stores a number in your browser using a persistent cookie to remember your visits.
 This number uniquely identifies a web browser, not a specific person.
 Browsers may be associated with a demographic category, such as gender or age range, based on the sites that were visited.
 This demographic information is used to help us better understand our visitors’ interests and needs to more effectively develop content to serve you.

-The Future USAP web site and the USAP web portal are official sites for the United States Antarctic Program, which is managed by the National Science Foundation’s Office of Polar Programs.
-Lockheed Martin Company is contracted by the NSF to support the USAP, and act as curator of the USAP web portal.
-Lockheed Martin Company subcontracts site curation for the Future USAP web site to Intesa Communications Group.
-You may link to www.usap.gov and future.usap.gov at no cost; however, if you link to the site, you are obligated to follow certain guidelines:
+The Future USAP website and the USAP web portal are official sites for the United States Antarctic Program, which is managed by the National Science Foundation’s Office of Polar Programs.
+You may link to USAP.gov and Future.usap.gov at no cost; however, if you link to the site, you are obligated to follow certain guidelines:

 Logos and Graphics

-To use the USAP logo or Future on your web site:
+To use the USAP logo or Future logo on your website:

 - Place your mouse over the image below, or click the image to open a larger version.